conjurdemos/cdemo/README.md

 5. Edit inventory.yml to include any machines to be stood up as demo machines.
 6. Run ansible-playbook -i inventory.yml site.yml

+## Conjur CLI information

+The cli has been configured to work with the Conjur container.
+It has the scripts folder mapped to /scripts.

 ## Requirements

 1. Centos 7 OS